-- The preference for the site to be owned by the Town in perpetuity, and if anything, potentially leased to a third party. - The uncertainty that would come from disposing of the site. - The minimal financial return on the proposed sale, relative to the commercial value of the site.
+- The preference for the site to be owned, restored and maintained by the Town in perpetuity, and if anything, potentially leased to a third party. - The uncertainty that would come from disposing of the site. - The minimal financial return on the proposed sale, relative to the commercial value of the site. - The potential use of the site, following disposition.